-Mr Henry holds a Master II degree in Wealth & Management (Gestion de Patrimoine) from the University of Clermont-Ferrand, France and a Master's degree from the Pau Business School, France.
+Stephane Henry is the CEO of Investment Professionals Ltd, an asset management company located in Mauritius.
+Stephane is specialised in the management of Mauritian listed equities and international fund selection.
+He holds a Master II degree in Wealth Management (Gestion de Patrimoine) from the University of Clermont-Ferrand, France and a Master's degree from the Pau Business School, France.

-(vii) Danielle Lagesse S.A.
+vii.
+Danielle Lagesse S.A.